 It was supposed to be so easy.
-We didn't even set ourselves the task of picking the absolute, definitive best 50 albums for audiophiles, but still it felt close to deciding which of your limbs you'd least mind being torn off by a bear.
+We didn't even set ourselves the task of picking the absolute, definitive best 50 albums for audiophiles – and in reality this is just a selection of records from a collection of hundreds or thousands – but still it felt close to picking which of your limbs you'd least mind offering to a hungry bear.

-We did, however, manage to compile the below list of 50 records (and a little further listening for each) we feel span genres, styles of production and sonic character rather well.
+We did, however, manage to compile the below list of 50 records (depending on how we feel it may even be 51 – plus some further listening for each) we feel span genres, styles of production and sonic character rather well.
 If nothing else, they'll give your hi-fi a workout and, hopefully, broaden your musical horizons at least a little.

 Radiohead – Hail To The Thief (2003)